Serena-Smart-Home-Smart-Wellbeing/serena-serenapp/README.md

 | ![SerenBox Configuration](<demo/images/SerenBox Configuration.png>)  | ![SerenBox Session](<demo/images/SerenBox Session.png>) |
 | :-----------------------------------------------------: |:-----------------------------------------------------: |

-SerenApp allows the user to run SerenBox sessions where SerenBox will activate to diffuse the essential oils based on the users emotions.
+SerenApp allows the user to run SerenBox sessions where SerenBox will activate to diffuse the essential oils based on the user's emotions.
 Before running a session, the user can configure their session's duration, detection mode, and diffusion option.
 A session only runs for the duration or until the user stops it.